evanhearne/evanhearne-wad2-ca-2/README.md

 ## Setup requirements.

-[ Outline any non-standard setup steps necessary to run your app locally after cloning the repo.]

 A MongoDB instance is required to run either locally or in the cloud for the database functionality.
 Docker is a great way to set up a local instance.

 ```